OpenChain-Project/OpenChain-UK/education/Compliance_Management_Course/readme.md

 The script should be modified by the presenter such that they can deliver it smoothly and naturally.

-Organisations, consultants, etc could add to the basic content to tailor to a specific Company/customer/technology sector.
+Organizations, consultants, etc could add to the basic content to tailor to a specific Company/customer/technology sector.

 # License
 These materials are released under Creative Commons CC-0 https://creativecommons.org/public-domain/cc0/ .
 However, we request that you do acknowledge the OpenChain UK Work Group and link to openchain.uk or openchainproject.org when using or redistributing the videos.
 Please do not make any changes which may misrepresent their content or cause it to be misleading.